YELLOWSTONE RADIO CLUB

 ARTICLE II – OBJECTIVES

-The objective of the Club shall be to provide an association for persons commonly interested in amateur radio. (aka) Ham Radio.
+The objective of the Club shall be to provide an association for persons commonly interested in amateur radio, (aka), Ham Radio.
 The Club shall also promote a general interest in amateur radio and facilitate the exchange of information between members.
 The Club shall advance the welfare of amateur radio in the general community.

 Section 3.
-Membership Dues – The annual dues are Fifty ($50.00) for Full members and twenty five dollars ($25.00) Repeater use dues.
+Membership Dues – The annual dues are fifty dollars ($50.00) for Full members and twenty five dollars ($25.00) Repeater use dues.
 Dues can be paid in full at the January banquet or can be paid ½ in January and the other ½ by April.
 The amount of dues may be changed by adoption of a resolution by the Board of Directors followed by a two-thirds vote of the membership present at a regular meeting.
 Renewal dues not paid by the regular meeting in March shall be delinquent and shall result in cancellation of membership.

 Section 4.
 Cancellation of Membership – Memberships may be canceled voluntarily by the member or involuntarily by the Club for delinquent dues.
 Cancellation of membership for cause may be initiated by submission of a petition to the Club Secretary signed by 10% or more of the Full members.
 The Board of Directors shall review each case and attempt a resolution between the signers of the petition and the subject member who is named in the petition.
 If a resolution cannot be achieved, the decision shall be placed before the membership at a regular meeting.
 A vote of two-thirds of the Full members present will be required to effect cancellation of the membership.
 If the membership of any member ceases, either voluntarily or involuntarily, no refund of fees or dues shall be made.

-Section 5: For a member to be eligible to run for office, the member must be a member in good standing and must have been a member of the club for one full year.
+Section 5.
+For a member to be eligible to run for office, the member must be a member in good standing and must have been a member of the Club for one full year.

 Section 2.
-Annual Meeting -The Annual meeting of the membership shall be held at the November regular meeting for the purpose of the election of Officers and Director(s), in addition to the regular transaction of Club business.
+Annual Meeting - Annual meeting of the membership shall be held at the November regular meeting for the purpose of the election of Officers and Director(s), in addition to the regular transaction of Club business.
 The newly elected officers and directors shall take office on the following January 1st.

 Section 4.
 Election Meeting – The Election meeting of the membership shall be held during December for the purpose planning of the January banquet.

 Section 1.
 Officers and Election – The officers of the Club shall be a President, Vice President, Secretary, Treasurer, and Trustee(s).
 All Officers shall be elected by the Full members who have attended at least 2 previous meetings during the year by a simple majority vote at the Annual meeting and shall serve a term of two years and shall be limited to two consecutive terms of office.
-The Trustee(s) shall be appointed from among the Full members by a simple majority vote of the Board of Directors and approved by a 2/3 vote from the club members.
-The Trustee(s) shall serve until withdrawal from Office either voluntary or involuntary.
+The Trustee(s) shall be appointed from among the full members by a simple majority vote of the Board of Directors and approved by a 2/3 vote from the Club members.
+The Trustee(s) shall serve until withdrawal from office either voluntary or involuntary.
 The newly elected officers and directors shall take office on the following January 1st.
-All officers shall serve until the successors are elected and qualified.
+All officers shall serve until their successors are elected and qualified.

 Section 2.
 President – The President shall preside over all meetings when present, including meetings of the Board of Directors.
 The President shall exercise general supervision over the activities and operations of the Club.
 The President shall select members to serve as chairpersons of committees either by asking for volunteers or by appointment.

 Section 3.
-Vice President – During the absence of the president, the Vice President shall assume the duties of the President.
+Vice President – During the absence of the President, the Vice President shall assume the duties of the President.
 The Vice President shall also be a member of the Program Committee.

 Section 4.
 Secretary – The Secretary shall record and keep the minutes of all regular Club meetings and meetings of the Board of Directors.
-The Secretary shall also keep current, accurate copies of all official Club documents and shall make them available to members at reasonable times and places when requested.
+The Secretary shall also keep current accurate copies of all official Club documents and shall make them available to members at reasonable times and places when requested.
 The Secretary shall be in charge of correspondence.
 The Secretary may choose an assistant to aid with Secretarial duties.

 Section 5.
 Treasurer - The Treasurer shall receive all funds, deposit, and keep them in a financial institution selected and approved by the Board of Directors.
-The Treasurer shall keep an accurate record of all funds received and expended and shall regularly report to the membership on the financial status of the Club.
+The Treasurer shall keep an accurate record of all funds received and expended and shall regularly report to the membership on the financial status of the Club

 Section 6.
 Trustee(s) - The Trustee(s) shall be the custodian of radio equipment owned or operated by the Club, including the VHF repeater equipment at all repeater sites current and future sites.
 The Trustee(s) must maintain a valid amateur radio operator license of proper grade to permit legal operation of any Club transmitting equipment.
-The trustee also controls the use of club assigned FCC callsign for special events such as Field Day, Science Expos, School events, etc.
+The Trustee also controls the use of Club assigned FCC callsign for special events such as Field Day, Science Expos, School events, etc.

 Section 8.
 Vacancy – Any unexpired term of any officer who has resigned, been removed, or has passed away will be filled by appointment by a simple majority vote of the Board of Directors.
-In the event of a vacancy in the office of Trustee, the President may appoint a temporary replacement until the next regular meeting so that the Club repeater(s) may remain in operation using the callsign of the temporary Trustee.
+In the event of a vacancy in the Office of Trustee, the President may appoint a temporary replacement until the next regular meeting so that the Club repeater(s) may remain in operation using the callsign of the temporary Trustee.

 Section 2.
-Duties – The Board of Directors shall discuss and consider matters pertaining to the welfare of the Club, and, at their discretion, bring such matters with recommendations before the general membership at a regular Club meeting.
-The Board shall elect the Club Trustee(s), select and approve a financial institution for Club funds, serve as an arbitrator for disputes involving petitions, make recommendations concerning dues and initiation fees, and make recommendations for honorary memberships.
+Duties – The Board of Directors shall discuss and consider matters pertaining to the welfare of the Club, and at their discretion, bring such matters with recommendations before the general membership at a regular Club meeting.
+The Board shall elect the Club Trustee(s), select and approve a financial institution for Club funds, serve as an arbitrator for disputes involving persons, make recommendations concerning dues and initiation fees, and make recommendations for honorary memberships.

 Section 4.
 Quorum of Directors – A majority of the Board of Directors shall constitute a quorum.

 Section 6.
 Budget – The Board of Directors shall be responsible for preparing and approving an annual budget of Income and Expenses at the first Board meeting following the Annual meeting.
 This budget can be amended

 Section 7.
 Dissolution – The Board of Directors shall be responsible for distributing any remaining funds and other assets the Club may have if and when the Club is dissolved.
 Such funds will go toward furthering Amateur Radio.

 The rules contained in Robert's Rules of Order shall be used as a guide for the Club in cases where they are not inconsistent with these bylaws and any special rules of order the Club may adopt.
-Special rules of order may be adopted by a two-thirds vote of the membership present at a regular meeting provided that previous notice of the special rule(s) of order is given at the previous meeting.
+Special rules of order may be adopted by a two-thirds vote of the membership present at regular meetings provided that previous notice of the special rule(s) of order is given at the previous meeting.
 No previous notice is required if the special rule(s) of order apply to a single session.

-The Board will consider each proposed amendment at their next scheduled meeting and, under normal circumstances, make its recommendations in writing for the upcoming club meeting.
+Any voting member may submit in writing proposed amendments to the bylaws of the Club to any Board member.
+The Board will consider each proposed amendment at their next scheduled meeting and under normal circumstances make its recommendations in writing for the upcoming Club meeting.

-At the next club meeting, the President will schedule time on the agenda of the following club meeting when these proposed amendments will be presented for discussion and possible modification.
+At the next Club meeting, the President will schedule time on the agenda of the following Club meeting when these proposed amendments will be presented for discussion and possible modification.
 The Secretary will

 At the next scheduled meeting, the President asks for discussion and any written changes to each amendment.
 Changes to each amendment are approved or disapproved by a simple majority of the members present.
 Each amendment is then approved or disapproved by a simple majority of the members present.

 separately on the ballot.
 The Secretary then sends the amendment(s) and ballot to all voting Club members asking the ballot be returned within 45 days.

-If two-thirds (2/3) of the voting members approved an amendment, the Club Bylaws are changed to reflect that amendment.
+If two-thirds (2/3) of the voting members approved an amendment, the Club bylaws are changed to reflect that amendment.

-Electronic Mail - The club may use electronic form of communication for any correspondence.
+Electronic Mail - The Club may use electronic form of communication for any correspondence.

-These bylaws supersede all previous versions and were adopted by The Yellowstone Radio Club Inc.
+These bylaws supersede all previous versions and were adopted by the Yellowstone Radio Club, Inc.